 This last weekend we had an uncharacteristically warm day for early March.
-The rise in temperature paced the rise in my anxiety associated with being cooped up and unable to fish for the last two months.
-But, here’s the dilemma.
-March 7th was the same day I wanted to go to the Bass Pro Shops Spring Classic event in Arundel Mills.
+The temperature rise paced the rise in my anxiety associated with being cooped up and unable to fish for the last two months.
+But here’s the dilemma.
+March 7th was the same day I wanted to attend the Bass Pro Shops Spring Classic event in Arundel Mills.
 A quick scan of the stocking schedule on the Maryland DNR site revealed that the Little Patuxent had been loaded with fish during the preseason stocking a few weeks earlier.
 Since this location is only 15 minutes from the Bass Pro Shop, it was the perfect solution.
 I would fish in the morning and go to the seminars I was interested in later in the afternoon.
-Having fished upstream from Savage Mill last year, I was optimistic that I was in for good day.
+Having fished upstream from Savage Mill last year, I was optimistic that I was in for a good day.

-The sun kept its promise and I had no need for a coat as I geared up in the small parking lot at the trailhead.
-After a short 150 yard walk, I found myself at a bench overlooking a steep bank that guarded a long, calm pool.
-Although I did not see any flickering trout movement, I was hopeful that some of the fish that were stocked had migrated downstream from the Vollmerhausen bridge.
+The sun kept its promise, and I did not need a coat as I geared up in the small parking lot at the trailhead.
+After a short 150-yard walk, I found myself at a bench overlooking a steep bank that guarded a long, calm pool.
+Although I did not see any flickering trout movement, I was hopeful that some of the stocked fish had migrated downstream from the Vollmerhausen bridge.
 I slid down the steep bank and decided to start the day with streamer patterns since I did not see any insects out at this point in time.

 I was disappointed to see that there was not much water in the river and it got worse farther upstream.
 Granted, February has been uncharacteristically dry and we are running about 2 inches under the normal rainfall for this time of year.
 The low water limited fishing activity to the areas where there were deeper pools — mostly the slight bends in the river.
 I began picking up fallfish in these locations but no trout.